Harvard-Ophthalmology-AI-Lab/Harvard-GDP/README.md

 # Harvard Glaucoma Detection and Progression

 The dataset and code for the paper entitled *Harvard Glaucoma Detection and Progression: A Multimodal Multitask Dataset and Generalization-Reinforced Semi-Supervised Learning*.
+The abbreviation of our dataset is Harvard-GDP, which stands for Harvard Glaucoma Detection and Progression.
 Note that, the modifier word “Harvard” only indicates that our dataset is from the Department of Ophthalmology of Harvard Medical School and does not imply an endorsement, sponsorship, or assumption of responsibility by either Harvard University or Harvard Medical School as a legal identity.

 # Dataset